Dream UP!

 Active Team Members:

-• Daric Smith-Director-Adams County Economic Development Coordinator
+Daric Smith, Adams County Economic Development Coordinator

-• Suzanne Hoppe-Executive Director-Renewal Unlimited (Headstart)
+Suzanne Hoppe, Renewal Unlimited (Headstart)

 Success story: Possibly our most successful outcome from the Alliance, and particularly the Dream Up! grant, would be the collaboration with community partners, especially the YMCA, Headstart, local school district, Midstate and Childcaring Inc. There have been some fruitful conversations and many ideas generated to support the infrastructure to bring in more local childcare.
 Our first focus is on building an early childhood education workforce, starting with our youngest community members, by offering the SafeSitter program to promote responsible caregiving at a young age.

 Langlade County child care task force shares local data demonstrating crisis, asking for community solutions!
-Click here to view the coverage by Emily Davies – WSAW

 Team Lead: Lincoln County Government